 Materials: Switchgrass Filters achieves the proper balance between sediment removal and flow-through rate by using switchgrass material with the proper particle size.
 Filter material with a high percentage of fine particles will clog and create a barrier to flow.
 Alternatively, filter material with particles that are too large will allow flows to pass through the barrier with little or no resistance, eliminating the velocity reduction and sediment trapping benefits of the barrier.

-Switchgrass Filters are round to oval in cross section; they are assembled by tying a knot or zip tie at one end of the mesh, filling the Switchgrass Filter with the material then knotting or zip tying the other end once the desired length is reached.
+Design: Switchgrass Filters are round to oval in cross section; they are assembled by tying a knot or zip tie at one end of the mesh, filling the Switchgrass Filter with the material then knotting or zip tying the other end once the desired length is reached.
 A Switchgrass Filter, the length of the slope, is normally used to ensure that storm water does not break through at the intersection of Switchgrass Filters placed end-to-end.
 In cases where this is not possible, the Switchgrass Filters are placed end-to-end along a slope and the ends are interlocked.
-The diameter of the Switchgrass Filter used will vary depending upon the steepness and length of the slope; example slopes and slope lengths used with different diameter Switchgrass Filters are presented in Table 2.
+The diameter of the Switchgrass Filter used will vary depending upon the steepness and length of the slope.

-Once the Switchgrass Filter is filled and put in place, it should be anchored to the slope.
+Installation: Once the Switchgrass Filter is filled and put in place, it should be anchored to the slope.
 The preferred anchoring method is to drive stakes through the center of the tube at regular intervals; alternatively, stakes can be placed on the downstream side of the Switchgrass Filter.
-Stakes should be wooden 1 ½ inch by 1 ½ inch by 2ft. or 3 ft. depending on sock diameter.
-The spacing of the stakes should be equal distance across the length of the Switchgrass Filter.
-For perimeter sediment control stakes should be placed 5ft. apart.
-For ditch checks stakes should be placed 3 ft. apart.
+Stakes should be wooden 2” X 2“of appropriate length to provide 12” embedding in the ground + the sock diameter + 2” sticking above the sock and at 10’ spacing.
 The ends of the Switchgrass Filter should be directed upslope to prevent storm water from running around the end of the Switchgrass Filter.
-The Switchgrass Filter may be vegetated by incorporating seed into a compost fill material prior to placement in the Switchgrass Filter.

 Switchgrass Filters should be inspected regularly, as well as after each rain event, to ensure that they are intact and the area behind the Switchgrass Filter is not filled with sediment.
 If there is excessive ponding behind the Switchgrass Filter or accumulated sediment reaches the top of the Switchgrass Filter, an additional Switchgrass Filter should be added on top or in front of the existing Switchgrass Filter in these areas, without disturbing the soil or accumulated sediment.
 If the Switchgrass Filter was overtopped during a storm event, the operator should consider installing additional Switchgrass Filter on top of the original, placing an additional Switchgrass Filter up the slope, or using an additional BMP such as hydro seeding, matting/netting or compost blankets in conjunction with the Switchgrass Filter.